 security_group_dn - To further restrict access, specify the LDAP distinguished name (DN) of a security group that contains the users who should be able to log in.
 Others users will not pass primary authentication.

-[duo_only_client] - to use Authentication Proxy for secondary authentication.
+[duo_only_client] - to use Authentication Proxy for secondary authentication and let the Publishing Agent handle primary authentication independently.
 This section has no additional properties to configure.

-[radius_server_duo_only] - to use a RADIUS integration which does not handle primary authentication credentials.
+[radius_server_duo_only] - to use a RADIUS integration that does not handle primary authentication credentials.
 The user's passcode or factor choice, encrypted using the PAP mechanism, is submitted for the RADIUS password.

 ikey - Your Duo integration key;